Where does Integritemp ship from?

 Plastilite offers a liner bag called Thermalast, which when used inside a foam cooler, can extend the safe shipping time of perishable packages by 25% to 40%.

 Gel packs may be safely disposed of in most municipal waste streams (your garbage).
 We recommend that you do not dispose of the gel down your sink.
-CLICK HERE for more information on disposal of gel packs.
+CLICK HERE for information on proper disposal of gel ice packs.

-I disposed the gel material down my sink, and now it’s clogged, what do I do?
+I disposed of the gel material down my sink, and now it’s clogged, what do I do?

 Your best option to clear the blockage is to use either a plunger or a snake on your drain.
 If this doesn’t clear the blockage, call your local plumber.
 We do not recommend that you use a chemical solution to unclog your drain.

-Can I use gel packs for therapeutic purposes – sore muscles, aching joints, etc.?
+Can I use gel ice packs for therapeutic purposes – sore muscles, aching joints, etc.?